ethereum/EIPs/EIPS/eip-abstract_wallet_transaction_api.md

 #### Return value

 DATA, 32 Bytes - an identifier that the wallet uses to represent the bundle of messages.
-This identifier MUST persist between connections of the same Dapp and wallet.
+This identifier MUST persist between connections of the same Dapp and account.

 The dapp may track this identifier to check the status of the transaction in the future.
 The returned identifier value MUST be unique for the given `from` address.